web-ridge/react-native-paper-dates/docusaurus/docs/date-picker/input-date-picker.md

 `Type: boolean | undefined`
 Flag indicating if the date format should be inside the components label.

+**withModal**
+`Type: boolean | undefined`
+Flag indicating if the `datepicker` component is available from the input.

 **hasError**
 `Type: boolean | undefined`
-Flag indicating if the the component should display error styles.
+Flag indicating if the  component should display error styles.

 **hideValidationErrors**
 `Type: boolean | undefined`
-Flag indicating if the the component should hide error styles along with the `helperText` component displaying the error message.
+Flag indicating if the  component should hide error styles along with the `helperText` component displaying the error message.

+**showHelperTextOnError**
+`Type: boolean | undefined`
+Flag indicating if the `helperText` component should be hidden if there is an error or always (hide empty line caused by empty`helperText` component).

 **onValidationError**
 `Type: Function | undefined`